 To minimize vulnerability to intrusions/brute-force attacks on QuerySurge, accounts are automatically locked if an incorrect password is entered in excess of the maximum login attempt settings.
 There are three settings which control the maximum login attempts which are listed below.
 All of these settings can be found in Administration -> Server Properties

-Maximum Allowed Login Attempts - The number of invalid username/password attempts which are possible during a given time frame, before that account is locked.
+Maximum Allowed Login Attempts - The number of invalid username/password attempts which are possible during a given time frame, before the account is locked.

-Time Period for Max Allowed Login Attempts - The time-frame in which a user can exceed the maximum login attempts limit.
-This time frame starts based on the first login attempt for that user.
+Time Period for Max Allowed Login Attempts - The time-period in which a user can exceed the maximum login attempts limit on the path to a lockout (in sec).
+This time-period starts at the first login attempt for that user.

 Maximum Allowed Login Attempts: 10 sec